diamonddevgroup/laravel-geographical-calculator/docs/ordering.md

                 [31, 40],
             ])
             ->getOrderByNearestNeighbor();
-     //  the result will be array of points that you inserted before, and this points are ordered as we explain above. return $getOrderByNearestNeighbor;
+     //  the result will be an array of points that you inserted before, and these points are ordered as we explain above. return $getOrderByNearestNeighbor;
 ```